How to share your data room without losing control of your documents

 Here's what to pay attention to:

 Return visits matter.
-An investor who opens your data room three times in a week is much more engaged than one who opened it once.
+A viewer who opens your data room three times in a week is much more engaged than one who opened it once.
 Real-time notifications let you follow up while you're top of mind.

 No activity after a week usually means one of two things: they're not interested, or your link didn't work.
 Both are worth checking.
 A quick "just following up - did the link come through?" email often surfaces a soft no early, which saves everyone time.

-These come up constantly.
-Most are easy to avoid once you know to look for them.
+These come up across industries.
+Most are easy to avoid once you know what to look for.

-Using the same link for everyone is a close second.
-If you create one generic link and share it with ten investors, you can't tell who's active and who isn't.
-Create unique links or use email-gated access so your analytics mean something.
+Using the same link for everyone makes your tracking data meaningless.
+If you create one generic link and share it with multiple parties, you can't tell who's active and who isn't.
+Create separate links per recipient or use email-gated access so your engagement data is actually useful.

-Forgetting to revoke access after a deal closes is a real operational risk.
-If an investor passes or a deal falls through, their access should end.
+Forgetting to revoke access when a process ends is a real operational risk.
+When a deal closes, a review wraps up, or a relationship ends, access should end with it.
 A proper data room lets you do this in one click.
-A Google Drive folder makes it much messier.
+Unmanaged shared folders make it far messier.

-Uploading disorganized documents signals something about how you run your company.
-If an investor opens your data room and finds files named "final_FINAL_v4_USE_THIS.pdf," that's a problem.
-Spend time on organization before you share.
-It's worth it.
+Uploading disorganized documents signals something about how your organization operates.
+If someone opens your data room and finds files named "final_FINAL_v4_USE_THIS.pdf," that's a problem.
+Take time to organize and label files clearly before sharing.
+It's worth the effort.

 Not checking analytics after sharing is a missed opportunity.
-If your data room has been open for two weeks and three investors haven't looked at it once, that's a signal.
-Either follow up or move on.
-Don't wait blindly for feedback that might not come.
+If your data room has been accessible for two weeks and several parties haven't opened it once, that's a signal worth acting on, whether that means following up or redirecting your attention.
+Don't wait passively for responses that may not come.

 In most virtual data room platforms, you go to your data room settings, find the sharing or invite section, and generate a link.
 In Ellty, you can create a trackable link directly from your data room - and you can create separate links for different recipients to track engagement individually.
 Before sharing, configure email verification, NDA gating, and permission settings.

 Keep the email short.
 Include the link, tell them what to expect (email verification, NDA if applicable), and mention what's inside.
-Don't send the same link to multiple investors in a group email if you want individual tracking - send separate emails with separate links instead.
+Don't send the same link to multiple parties in a group email if you want individual tracking.
+Send separate emails with separate links instead.

 Technically, yes.
 But Google Drive doesn't give you view analytics, NDA gating, watermarking, or meaningful download controls.
-If you're sharing sensitive financial documents with investors, those missing features become real gaps.
+If you're sharing sensitive financial documents with viewers, those missing features become real gaps.
 Google Drive works fine for internal collaboration or sharing non-sensitive materials.
-For due diligence or fundraising, a purpose-built tool is worth it.

 Pricing varies widely.
 Enterprise providers like Intralinks and Datasite can run $1,000-$5,000+ per month.
 Mid-tier tools like iDeals start around $460/month.
-For startup fundraising, flat-rate tools are a better fit.
+For most businesses, flat-rate tools are a better fit.
 Ellty offers a free plan for basic document tracking and secure sharing.
-The Data Room plan - which includes NDA gating, watermarking, and granular permissions - is $149/month with no per-user fees.
+The Data Room plan, which includes NDA gating, watermarking, and granular permissions, is $149/month with no per-user fees.
 The Data Room Plus plan at $349/month adds group permissions and audit logs.

-A pitch deck is a short visual presentation you share early to generate investor interest.
+A pitch deck is a short visual presentation you share early to generate viewer interest.
 A data room is the comprehensive document package you share during active diligence - financials, legal docs, cap table, contracts, and so on.
-You share the pitch deck first, then provide data room access once an investor expresses serious interest.
+You share the pitch deck first, then provide data room access once a viewer expresses serious interest.

 In a proper virtual data room, revoking access is a single action - you remove the viewer or disable their link, and access ends immediately.
 This is one of the practical advantages over Google Drive, where "removing" someone from a shared folder doesn't guarantee they didn't already download or screenshot what they needed.
-Set link expiry dates from the start for any time-limited process like a fundraising round.
+Set link expiry dates from the start for any time-limited process.

 Yes - provided you're checking for the right things.
 Look for encrypted storage, access controls, and a clear privacy policy about how your data is handled.
-For most startup fundraising contexts, the core security features you need are the same whether you're paying $149/month or $1,500/month.
-The enterprise platforms are priced higher because of compliance certifications (ISO 27001, SOC 2), dedicated support, and features built for complex M&A - not because the basic security is meaningfully better.
+For most contexts, the core security features you need are the same whether you're paying $149/month or $1,500/month.
+The enterprise platforms are priced higher because of compliance certifications (ISO 27001, SOC 2), dedicated support, and features built for complex M&A, not because the basic security is meaningfully better.